 - Mr. Sardar convinced the New York County District Attorney's Office to abandon a criminal investigation of his client and successfully resolved the case in a civil manner.

 - Mr. Sardar successfully represented an alleged "responsible officer" taxpayer who was assessed large penalties for unpaid withholding tax.
-The entire assessment was canceled, despite the fact that all of taxpayer's statutory and regulatory remedies were time-barred.
+The entire assessment was canceled, despite the fact that all of the taxpayer's statutory and regulatory remedies were time-barred.

 - Mr. Sardar represented a wife in innocent spouse proceedings before the IRS and NYS.
 She was deemed an innocent spouse as to all taxes previously assessed.

 - Mr. Sardar secured credit for $3 million in taxes withheld on taxpayer's foreign account, a demand the IRS had previously denied.

 - Mr. Sardar successfully sought the return of cash seized from his client by U.S. Customs and Border Protection.